Strategic Planning Conference brings USAICoE, City of Sierra Vista and Cochise County leadership to shared vision

+Fort Huachuca has not created a strategic plan since 2015, so the Senior Commander leveraged an outside, objective facilitator to drive the two-day event to help participants move away from the conventional Army, Joint, and Interagency planning models and encourage bold, creative thinking, innovation, and open dialogue.

+“Thank you for taking the time to be here, this is important not only to Fort Huachuca, but the City of Sierra Vista,” Hale said.
+“It’s important not only for Fort Huachuca and the City of Sierra Vista, but it’s also important for Cochise County and it’s important for the state of Arizona, as well as the DoD, and The Department of the Army.”

-Left to right, Command Sgt.
-Maj.
-Tammy Everette, U.S. Army Intelligence Center of Excellence Senior Enlisted Advisor; and Command Sgt.
-Maj.
-Jason McCoy, U.S. Army Network Enterprise Technology Command Senior Enlisted Advisor, identify key objectives and tasks aimed at improving the installation and surrounding area, tentative lines of effort under which to nest those objectives, and an ideal shared vision for 2030, during the Strategic Planning Conference at the University of Arizona in Tucson, Jan.
-19-20.
+Those in attendance were taken out of their comfort zones as they participated in multiple icebreaker events throughout the first day to develop key objectives and tasks aimed at improving the installation and surrounding area, tentative lines of effort under which to nest those objectives, and an ideal shared vision for 2030.

+“I know everybody has different missions, we have different capabilities, we have different authorities, different approvals.
+We have, sometimes, different reporting chains to higher headquarters, that’s okay,” Hale said.
+“Over the next day and a half, I want to focus on what we can achieve as an end result, for leveraging each other’s talents to make Fort Huachuca the best installation in the Army.”

+The last day of the event brought participants back together to brief what they thought of as the most important objectives and tasks.

 |Date Taken: